chipgpt/full-stack-saas-mcp/README.md

 > ✕  Unexpected error occurred.
 Please run with --print-logs or check .sst/log/sst.log if available.
 > ```

-After starting up new environments for the first time, you will need to update the newly Amazon Cognito Pool's domain in AWS console.
+After starting up new environments for the first time, you will need to update the new Amazon Cognito Pool's domain in AWS console.

 **Log in to AWS Console** > **Amazon Cognito** > **User Pools** > **select user pool** > **Domain** > **set a domain for your cognito pool and make sure to set "Hosted UI (classic)"**